boli115/tripcalculator/README.txt

 This application is coded in C# with pure .NET library in Visual Studio 2015, no special packages needed.
 Just open the .csproj file and Run.
 The results are displayed whenever changes to the data fields occur, no "Calculate" button to click.
-The frame work of handling more people is there, but it has not been coded or tested.
+The framework of handling more people is there, but it has not been coded or tested.
 Total hours used is around 5 hours.

 This application demonstrated the following techniques:
-1. Simple data structure using “struct”
+1. Simple data structure using ?struct?
 2. Data structure using a class with build in functions
 3. Reading and writing XML files to save user data
 4. Using Threading to handle lengthy processes to ensure the best user experience